 Preschool (PreK4) Program Highlights

-Children are challenged to grow academically, spiritually, and socially in St. Joseph School - Fullerton PreK-4 Program.
-Our curriculum follows the standards of the Archdiocese of Baltimore which directly connects and aligns to the Maryland State Standards for Pre-K4 Instruction.
+Your child is challenged to grow academically, spiritually, and socially in St. Joseph School - Fullerton's preschool (PreK4) program.
+Our curriculum follows the standards of the Archdiocese of Baltimore which directly connects and aligns with the Maryland State Standards for preschool instruction.
 Our curriculum embeds Language Arts, Math, Science, Social Studies, and Religion into weekly units and themes.
 We use multi-sensory hands-on learning to teach fine motor skills, and auditory and visual learning using center time, books, songs, technology, and art.
-Students also participate in Special classes (Art, Music, Physical Education, Computer, and Library) one day a week.
+Students also participate in Special classes (Art, Music, STEM, and Physical Education) one day a week.

 PreK4 Program Schedule

 Our preschool (PreK4) program meets fives day a week from 8:00 a.m. until dismissal at 2:35 p.m.
 Our two PreK4 programs are staffed by caring, certified teachers, as well as dedicated instructional assistants.
-The goal of both programs is to prepare students for Kindergarten and to become life-long learners.
+The goal of our preschool program is to prepare your child for Kindergarten and to become a lifelong learner.

-Students must be 4 years old by September 1st and are independent when using the restroom.
+Students must be 4 years old by September 1st and independent when using the restroom.